Beacon Heights: a Quick and Easy Blue Ridge Parkway Hike (MP 305)

 Driving Directions (and When to Arrive)

-As we mentioned, the Beacon Heights Overlook Trailhead is specifically located at Milepost 305.2 on the Blue Ridge Parkway.
+As mentioned, the Beacon Heights Overlook Trailhead is located at Milepost 305.2 on the Blue Ridge Parkway.
 Our map at the bottom of this post will show you the trailhead’s location in relation to nearby places.

 Important Note: Keep in mind that there are a limited number of parking spots, so try to arrive as early as possible.